Staying Secure with Email

 - If the link is safe: You will be directed to the intended site.

 An example of a link that has had its URL replaced:

 In addition to having their links scanned, email messages coming into our Office 365 email environment will have their attachments scanned for viruses or malware.
 If the attachment is considered suspicious, it will be placed into a quarantine where it will be further analyzed.

-If a user suspects that an email they were expecting to receive has been blocked, please have them contact the CTS Help Desk.
+If you were expecting an email and believe it may have been blocked, please contact the CTS Help Desk.
 The Help Desk can verify whether or not the quarantined messages poses a threat to our email environment and release it from the quarantine if it does not.